instill-ai/community/README.md

 ### Code Contributions

 While this repository primarily focuses on addressing issues, we also highly value contributions to our source-available projects in the form of code.
-To embark on this journey of code collaboration, please refer to the **Contributing Guidelines** in each codebase repository.
+To embark on this journey of code collaboration, please refer to the **Contributing Guideline** in each codebase repository.
 Your code-driven innovations are more than welcome!

 ## Community